Jue-lan/metaVerseStudy-back/README.md

 - User can create and manipulate a resource folder that can be organized by topic, and files versus links

 ### System Tools
--Intelligi
+- Intelligi
--Spring Boot
+- Spring Boot
--Maven
--Postman
+- Maven
+- Postman
--PG Admin
+- PG Admin
+- LucidCharts

 ## ERD